derekvogt3/Manhattan-K-Clustering-Model/README.md

 ### Conclusion

 By clustering Manhattan neighborhoods based upon the venues in the area, you can identify geographical similarities.
-Midtown Manhattan and the Financial District are not located near each other, but they share similar characteristics which make those areas potential areas for WeWork expansion.
+Midtown Manhattan and the Financial District are not located near each other, but they share similar characteristics which those areas potential areas for WeWork expansion.
 However, Midtown Manhattan and the Upper East Side are relatively close to each other, but will not make for an optimal expansion based upon neighborhood data.

 This Model can be tailored to the needs of the user and can be run for any business with multiple locations in Manhattan.